 If there is to be an extended period between installation and start up, the following steps should be taken to ensure corrosion protection.
-See "Cleaning & Preservation" page 18 for DVJ units.
+See "Cleaning & Preservation" on pages 15 for Whispair Max and DVJ units.

 Coat internals of cylinder, gearbox and drive end bearing reservoir with Nox-Rust VCI-10 or equivalent.
 Repeat once a year or as conditions may require.
 Nox-Rust VCI-10 is petroleum soluble and does not have to be removed before lubricating.
 It may be obtained from Daubert Chemical Co., 2000 Spring Rd., Oak Brook, III.
 60521.